tandav/pipe21/README.md

 - [all available methods reference](reference.md)
 - [review of similar tools / alternatives](similar-tools.md)
-- written in pure python (70 LOC), no dependencies
+- written in pure python, no dependencies